juju4/security-recon-survey-docs/project/project_survey.md

 * importance
 * confidentiality

-Ideally, security can establish a threat model on project based on informations provided.
+Ideally, security can establish a threat model on project based on information provided.

 ## Workflows